jwlei/dat110-oblig1-Network-programming/README.md

 `git remote remove origin`

-`git remote add origin <url-to-new-empty-repository>`
+`git remote add origin <url-to-the-new-empty-repository>`

 `git push -u origin master`

-The other group members can now clone this new repository and work with a shared repository as usual.
+The other group members can now clone this new repository and the group can work with a shared repository as usual.

 ### Taks 1: Messaging layer